Target Usage: To make use of multiple timelines of work in a local repository.

 git merge --no-ff -m "Merge branch textbooks" textbooks

-1 Delete the (the merged) textbooks branch.
+1 Delete the (merged) textbooks branch.

 git branch -d textbooks